Julian Evans (writer)

-Julian Evans is an Australian writer and presenter.
+Julian Evans is a British-Australian writer.

 In 1990 he left his office job to become a writer and spent six months travelling among the islands of the south Pacific Ocean.
 In 1992 he published Transit of Venus: Travels in the Pacific.
 This launched him on a career as a writer of books, travel articles, essays, and radio and television documentaries on literary subjects.
-He is also a translator and a reviewer for a number of newspapers and magazines, including the Guardian, Daily Telegraph, Times Literary Supplement and Prospect.
-His most recent full-length book was Semi-Invisible Man: the Life of Norman Lewis (2008), which was reviewed favourably; Evans wrote about writer and adventurer Norman Lewis after he described Evans's first book, Transit of Venus, as "far and away the best book about the Pacific of our times."
+In 2008 he published Semi-Invisible Man: the Life of Norman Lewis; Evans wrote about writer and adventurer Norman Lewis after Lewis described Evans's Transit of Venus as "far and away the best book about the Pacific of our times."
+His most recent book is Undefeatable: Odesa in Love and War (2024), a personal history of his involvement with the city over 30 years.
+He is also a reviewer for a number of newspapers and magazines, including the Guardian, Daily Telegraph, Times Literary Supplement and Prospect.